fraterrisus/walkthroughs/dragon-wars/README.md

 Now that you've beaten Namtar – actually, you can do this any time you want – you can start over by reloading the game and indicating at the prompt that you want to `(B)egin` a new game instead of `(C)ontinuing` your old one.
 You keep your party as-is, including stats, spells, and any NPCs you've picked up, but (as happens when you get dumped into Purgatory) not including any of your equipment.

 The most notable use for this "cheat" is recycling the +5 AP [Irkalla](walkthrough.md#magan-underworld-highlights) bonus.
-All you have to do is start the game, visit the Underworld, find Irkalla's Realm, and step over the rail.
+All you have to do is start a new game, visit the Underworld, find Irkalla's Realm, and step over the rail.
 Repeat that as often as you like.
 It's a good way to get Magic skills for your front line fighters; one trip gets a skill point in Low Magic, two trips equals your first skill point in Sun Magic, and seven high-point *S:Infernos* will go a long way.
 Just sayin'.

 Otherwise, every map (mostly) resets every time you leave it, so the only other thing that starting a new game does is reset all the global state bits (looted chests, unique encounters like the Humbaba, etc).
 If you drop a unique quest item, though, this is your only choice.